sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 "*Always straight to business with you, huh?*" The Snatcher grinned. "*I'll make this quick.*"

-With a snap of his fingers the contract appeared before the Mafia Boss. "*That kid with the hat is planning to leave, and I wondered if you, like me, have any objections with the idea.*"
+With a snap of his fingers the contract appeared before the Mafia Boss. "*That kid with the hat is planning to leave Earth, and I wondered if you, like me, have any objections with the idea.*"

 "Of course I do!"
 Was the Boss's response.
 "She is rude and has no respect!
 But she is a damn good fighter, and I'll be damned if she leaves us on some flight of fancy!"